Anan51/TDTbot/wit_data/competitive_rewards/reward stone flesh.md

 # :sparkler: CONGRATULATIONS! :sparkler:
 *Here are your rewards*

-[Spells cannot be sold/traded/modified and only one can be used at a time unless weilded by a champion.
-Spells are NOT dropped on death]
+[Spells cannot be sold/traded/modified.
+Once a spell is learned it is permanently available in Slayer Runs and lore environments.
+Spells do NOT take up space in your vault and aren't dropped on death]

 **Stone Flesh**: -2 🔷 each turn, while active: you have <:Persistence:1151788148322484234>.
 Use again to disable